jarednova/slate/source/includes/cookbook-images.md

 #### Using images in custom fields:
 Let's say you're using a custom field plugin (like the amazing [Advanced Custom Fields](http://www.advancedcustomfields.com/)).
 You can use the resulting images in your Twig templates very easily.

 When setting up your custom fields you'll want to save the `image_id` to the field.
-The image object, url, etc. _will_ work but it's not as fool-proof.
+The image object, post object, url, etc. _will_ work but it's not as fool-proof.

 ##### The quick way (for most situations)